knebiolo/mast/README.md

 ## False Positive Classification
 There are three classification methods available; the first uses the training data you just created, while the second uses someone else’s training data, and the third method reclassifies an already classified dataset.

-### Classify 1: classifying with data trained on this project.
+### Classify 1: classifying with data trained on current project.

 Copy and paste the following script into your favorite IDE and update the following lines:
 1. Update the receiver ID ('site')